 The list of remote work software runs from A to Z, or Asana to Zoom.
-With so many options to choose from, the average remote worker has gotten wrapped up in how to choose the best platforms.
-But maybe the differences between Smartsheet and Trello aren’t as critical to productivity and enjoyment as you might think, because if you don’t have the right hardware and office equipment to work from home, then that software can’t reach its maximum potential.
+The average remote worker can easily get wrapped up in choosing the best apps and platforms.
+But maybe the differences between Smartsheet and Trello aren’t as critical to productivity and enjoyment as the right hardware and office equipment to work from home.
+Without those things, the right software can’t reach its maximum potential.

 The same applies to remote work.
-If you’re working from home, setting up a comfortable workstation (but not so comfortable that you want to nap) takes on even greater importance.
-Many companies—for example, Shopify and Chegg—are even providing stipends for their remote workers to create a home office environment that’s conducive, productive, and still comfortable.
+If you’re working from home, setting up a comfortable workstation (but not so comfortable that you want to nap) is high-level important.
+Many companies—for example, Shopify and Chegg—provided stipends for their remote workers to create a home office environment that’s conducive, productive, and still comfortable.

 Sitting all day can be bad for your health and mentally draining, and if you’re working from home, you might be sitting more than usual.
 That’s not to say office workers are all getting a workout, but instead of walking over to your colleague’s desk or moving around from meeting to meeting, you might be confined to your desk for longer periods when working from home.

 Using a standing desk, or better yet, a flexible desk that can be positioned for sitting or standing, can help you feel more energized.
 The CTO of wrkfrce recommends UPLIFT desk, which you can customize to fit your needs.
 Or you can try a standing rolling desk that you can easily move from room to room.
 This is great for the remote worker who needs to get to another room quickly if something unexpected happens during a meeting, if you’re just itching for that freshly brewed coffee in the kitchen while you’re on a call, or if you just want a change of scenery.